Lily of the valley is not only known for its beautiful pure white petals, but also because of its unforgettable strong scent.

 Fernwood’s Golden Slippers

-This type of flower produces white petals that slowly turn yellow-gold.
+This lily of the valley species produces white petals that slowly turn yellow-gold.
 It blooms throughout the summer, and it spreads easily.

 Albostriata